-A Story of Love and Friendship; Life, Loss and Hunting Antelope.
+Love and Friendship: A Story of Life, Loss and Hunting Antelope.

 By Drew De Vries

 Blake Forslund, who served as my Grandpa since early childhood, had died during the night.
 Blake was many things to many people in the Grand Rapids area.
-He and his brothers owned Carl Forslund Inc, a furniture cornerstone in G.R. together for 41 yrs, where he served as President.
-He was also chairman to the Great Lakes Fishery Advisory Committee, Trustee to the Angell Foundation, (which owned North Manitou Island), and Past President to the Grand Rapids Rotary.
+He and his brothers owned Carl Forslund Inc, a furniture cornerstone in G.R. together for 41 years, where he served as President.
+He was also chairman of the Great Lakes Fishery Advisory Committee, Trustee to the Angell Foundation, (which owned North Manitou Island), and past President to the Grand Rapids Rotary.
 He was an avid outdoorsman who also loved birdwatching.
-All these things were according to his obituary.
+All these attributes were according to his obituary.
 To me though, he was Grandpa.
 While Blake was mentoring my own dad, he learned about my early fascination with hunting and fishing.
 Both my paternal and maternal grandfathers were hunters, and would have likely introduced me properly, but they had passed by this time.
 Since my dad knew little of traditional outdoor sports, he sought assistance.
 Blake proposed a squirrel hunt in his back woods.
-I have a memory of paying careful mind to the muzzle of his .22 rifle while he helped me line the sights on our target – the cap of a tennis ball sleeve, tacked to a tree at the edge of his woods.
-Somewhere during this instruction he leaned over to say “you can call me Grandpa”.
-I was seven years old, and as strange that proposition might seem nowadays, we loved each other like real family, and it remained that way until the end.
-He taught me to shoot & cast, gave me his Shakespeare Purist (it resides on the mantle at our home, I take it down from time to time just to hear a click retrieve), Bean Boots and a Stormy Kromer hat came from Christmas’.
-Graduations, sporting events, our wedding, he and his loving wife Joan were part of all this.
-In my adult years, his advice over the phone came like perfectly timed care packages.
-With stable health last time we spoke, I fully intended to have him around to meet our kids.
-To say my dad’s call brought on mixed emotions is the understatement of the year.
-I can’t believe he died on the same day Arie was born.
-What a roller coaster.
-Two days later, I hopped a plane to attend the Funeral.
-It was sad to mourn the loss of Grandpa Blake.
-His memorial services were a testament to his high level character and positive affect on our community.
-I was grateful to have been given the honor to serve as pallbearer too, alongside his biological sons and grandsons.
+The cap from a tennis ball sleeve served as a target while I learned marksmanship and range safety with Blake’s Browning .22.